Recent additions worth noting

 ACS Division of Chemical Education Information about the CHED division, divisional resources, and information of interest to chemistry educators and students.

-CHEMED-L mailing list CHEMED-L is an Internet mailing list whose purpose is to provide a forum for discussion of matters of interest to chemical educators at all levels.
-Archives are available at this site.
+Chemistry Education Discussion Group (on Google Groups) replaces the old CHEMED-L mailing list that disappeared in August 2011.
+It provides a forum for discussion of matters of interest to chemical educators at all levels.

 Chauttauqua short courses for college Chemistry teachers is an NSF-sponsored program for faculty development.
 Several courses, on varied topics, are offered every summer.